rjkviegas/skills-workshops/week-2/game_of_life_4_rules/README.md

-# Conway's Game of Life
+# Conway's Game of Life and the 4 rules of simple design

 ## Overview